GROUNDED IN TULSA

 Tulsa sits on the ancestral homelands of the Osage, Cherokee, and Muscogee Nations.
-This place holds layered histories of Indigenous presence, forced removal, migration, settlement, racial terror, resilience, and renewal.
+This place holds layered histories of Indigenous presence, forced removal, migration, racial terror, resilience, and renewal.
 The 1921 Tulsa Race Massacre, segregation, economic transformation, and ongoing efforts toward repair continue to shape the city’s civic and cultural life.

 These histories are not distant—they inform Tulsa today.